mongrate/mongrate.com/README.md

-Mongrate.com
+Mongrate website
 ============

-This is the main organization website.
+This is the main project website.

 Dependencies
 ------------